Indonesia Film

 Once your film permit is approved, we’ll request from you:

-How long a stay is granted with a journalist visa for filming?
+How long a stay is granted with a film visa for your production?

-Single-entry visas are available in two options: 60 days and 180 days.
+Single-entry visas are available 60 days and can be extended twice.

 Once a journalist visa is issued, crew members must enter Indonesia within 90 days to avoid cancellation.